-SSHRC monitors research capacity in these areas, and develops and implements strategies and knowledge mobilization activities, including a series of Knowledge Synthesis Grants funding opportunities, to enhance the contribution of the social sciences and humanities across the six challenge areas.
+SSHRC monitors research capacity in these areas, and develops and implements strategies and knowledge mobilization activities, to enhance the contribution of the social sciences and humanities across the six challenge areas.

 SSHRC partners with other organizations to offer several joint initiatives that complement SSHRC’s Talent, Insight and Connection programs.
 SSHRC also collaborates with other organizations to foster links with social sciences and humanities students and researchers whose work is related to the organizations’ priorities:

-- SSHRC partners with the Centre for International Governance Innovation (CIGI)'s International Law Research Program (ILRP) to support postdoctoral social sciences and humanities research and related activities, in the areas of international economic, intellectual property, environmental and/or Indigenous law.
+- SSHRC partners with the Centre for International Governance Innovation (CIGI)’s International Law Research Program to support postdoctoral social sciences and humanities research and related activities, in the areas of international economic, intellectual property, environmental and/or Indigenous law.
 Doctoral students completing their SJD/PhD in law, and those who have completed such a degree in the last two years, may be eligible to be considered for these fellowships.
 Each fellowship is valued at up to $80,500 per year, to a maximum of 24 months.
 For more information, please visit the CIGI website.
 To be considered for the CIGI funding opportunity, applicants must make a selection from the appropriate drop-down menu in their application form.
 They must also explain why their research should be considered for the CIGI International Law Research Program.

-- For the past several years, SSHRC has partnered with the Department of Canadian Heritage through the Sports Canada Participation Initiative to provide additional support for doctoral and postdoctoral award supplements.
+- For the past several years, SSHRC has partnered with the Department of Canadian Heritage through the Sport Participation Research Initiative to provide additional support through doctoral and postdoctoral award supplements.

 Multi-Agency Research Funding Collaboration